 Since vaccination started in children, the number of shingles cases has dropped significantly.

 Some people should not have the shingles vaccine, or they should discuss it first with their physician.

 - anyone who has ever had a severe allergic reaction to gelatin, the antibiotic neomycin, or any other component of shingles vaccine

 - women who are or might be pregnant

 Varicella-zoster (shingles) virus belongs to a group of viruses called herpesviruses.

-- Cancer treatments - chemotherapy and radiation therapy can lower resistance to disease
+- cancer treatments, such as chemotherapy and radiation therapy, as these lower a person's resistance to disease

-- Children - youngsters whose mothers had chickenpox late in pregnancy or had chickenpox in infancy themselves.
+- children who had chickenpox in infancy or whose mothers had chickenpox late in pregnancy

 Shingles typically resolves within 2 to 4 weeks, and most young, healthy individuals make a full recovery.